ktjayamanna/startupProfitPrediction/README.md

 ![multicollinearity check](https://github.com/ktjayamanna/startupProfitPrediction/blob/main/plots/multicollinearity.png)

 After building the model, we tested with some data and plotted the predictions along with the test labels.
 Notice that we did that for all three numerical features.
-The big green line is the mathematical equation for our model (considering one input feature at a time).
+The big green line is the mathematical equation for our model.

 * R&D against profits